The Turn Of The Month Trading Strategy (End Of Month Effect)

 The turn of the month strategy performs very well in most markets and frequently beats the buy and hold strategy despite its low exposure time.
 We go long at the close on the fifth last trading day of the month, and we exit after seven days, ie. at the close of the third trading day of the next month.

-Thus, the strategy is invested around 33% of the time.
-In this article, we test the turn of the month effect and backtest the performance for a wide range of markets.
+In this article, we test the turn of the month effect and backtest the performance for a wide range of markets, and we provide you with Python code at the end of the article.

 Why is there a turn of the month effect?